entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 mAP (mean Average Precision)
 : When given without a fraction (no "@"), it is the average of {@.5,@.55,@.6,...,@.95}.

+Message passing
+: Features get concatenated from different branches of the network

 MLP (multi-layer perceptron)
 : vanilla feed-forward neural network.
 Still needs some 'activation' function such as ReLU to provide non-linearity.